Search for Important Questions

 1. Describe the role of Philosophy, Sociology, and Psychology in designing the school curriculum.

-2. What do you mean by National Mission for Secondary Education?
+2. What do you mean by 'Open School'?

 1. Explain metaphysics, epistemology in philosophy.